asifar00/asifar00/README.md

 ## 🚀 What I'm Currently Working On

-- 🌱 Exploring React and modern full-stack development
-- ⚛️ Deepening my understanding of React and TypeScript
+- 🌱 Deepening my knowledge of React, TypeScript, and Tailwind CSS
-- 🎨 Improving my frontend skills with Tailwind CSS
-- 🛠️ Building practical web projects to strengthen my development skills
+- 🛠️ Building practical projects to strengthen my frontend development skills
-- 💻 Practicing programming and problem-solving
+- 💻 Improving my programming and problem-solving abilities
-- 📚 Learning backend development, APIs, and databases
+- 📚 Beginning my journey into backend development, APIs, and databases
-- 🔍 Exploring how modern production-ready web applications are structured
+- 🔭 Exploring how modern production-ready web applications are designed and structured

 <br/>